X2Cscope/X2Cscope_blinky_dsPIC33CK_LVMC.X/readme.md

 2. [Connect Hardware](#connectors-used).
 3. Open project with MPLAB X
 4. Build project
-5. Program the HW with the PICkit on board
+5. Program the Hardware (HW) with the PICkit on board
-6. Verify if LED1 is blinking
+6. Verify LED1 is blinking

 ## Use X2Cscope

-The X2Cscope tool using the UART to transfer data from and to the HW.
+The X2Cscope tool uses the UART to transfer data from and to the HW.
 To use this feature follow the steps:

 1. Verify if X2Cscope plug-in is installed within MPLAB X. Detailed user guide: https://x2cscope.github.io/
 2. Open X2Cscope